 The ideal student takes only 64 fully applicable and transferable credit hours at the community college, and then completes 60 at the senior college for a total of 124 hours.
 This ideal situation rarely exists.

 Prospective students are classified as in-state or out-of-state residents for admission and tuition purposes based on information provided on the application for admission and the applicant's academic history.
 Programs having enrollment limits may give priority admission or class enrollment preference to Oklahoma residents.

 All students, except bona fide residents of Oklahoma, must pay nonresident tuition in addition to other enrollment fees and must meet nonresident admission criteria.
-Members of the Armed Services stationed in Oklahoma and their dependents are eligible to apply for a waiver of out-of-state tuition.
+Members of the Armed Services stationed in Oklahoma and their dependents are eligible to apply for an out-of-state tuition waiver.
 They remain classified as nonresidents and subject to nonresident admission criteria.